Eggcite/Subaru/README.md

 # Subaru Project - ERP for SRTT following single-session, and training meditation.
 ===============

 This is the git for Meditation training and ERP changes.
-For collaborators on the project to look at the code for preproccessing, processing for extraction into R for data analysis.
+For collaborators on the project to look at the code for preproccessing and processing for extraction into R for data analysis.

 **Note:** Key information detailed below.